Think, for a moment, about the incredibly important customer information that helps

 According to Sucuri, hackers added 50 extra lines of code to the Magento code.
 The “extras” caused all the information submitted by a customer during checkout to be sent to a third-party site.
 Magento had been compromised.

 Knowing that Magento provides plug-ins for hundreds, if not thousands, of eCommerce sites, it’s certainly wise pay attention to the code that runs your site.

-Secure Sockets Layer (SSL) is another important measure that can help prevent hackers from infiltrating your site.
+Secure Sockets Layer (SSL) is another important website security measure that can help prevent hackers from infiltrating your site.
 According to Bhaiya, SSL is an online protocol that secures the communications between your customers’browsers and your website.
 “Technically speaking, it establishes an encrypted link that allows sensitive information—like the name and number on a credit card—to be transferred securely.
 Without it, your eCommerce site is an easy target for hackers.”